tleecsm/VoVTCG/www/data/cards.md

  - Rank: T

-Whenever a unit arrives at this fortification, recruit a <i>Vvolf</i> to an allied lane.
+Whenever a unit arrives at this fortification, recruit a <i>Vvolf</i> to an allied recruitment rail.
 <b>Defenseless:</b> <i>This fortification cannot be targeted for attacks.
 Any leader or unit that shares a lane with this fortification can be targeted for attacks.</i>
 <br>